prof-rossetti/nyu-info-2335-201905/notes/devtools/vs-code.md

 ### Shell Commands

-Follow [these steps](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to enable VS Code shell commands.
+On a Windows, you may not need to take any action.
+But on a Mac, follow [these steps](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) to enable VS Code shell commands.

 ![](/img/notes/dev-tools/vs-code/vs-code-enable-shell-commands.png)